Dickinson-COMP-491-492/website/docs/projContrib.md

 # Project Contribution Activity

 ## Introduction
 In completing each of the prior activities ([User Install](projUserInstall.md), [Developer Install](projDevInstall.md), [Bug Gardening](projBugGardening.md), [Bug Fix](projBugFix.md)) you have become increasingly familiar with your project and more deeply involved with the community.
-Now its time to figure out what else you can do to contribute to your project.
+Now it's time to figure out what else you can do to contribute to your project.

 ## Assignment